envico801/Learn-Algorithms-in-One-Week/anki/README.md

 A: Our space complexity should consider the space taken by recursive calls on the call stack.
 When you analyze the space complexity of a recursive code, what you really have to think about is how many stack frames or how many recursive calls I have to make before I get to the base case.

+#### C2

+Q: What does it mean that the complexity class is Constant - O(1)?
+A: It means that the number of steps does not depend on the input size.

+Q: What does it mean that the complexity class is Logarithmic - 0(log(n))?
+A: It means that the number of steps can be expressed as a logarithm of the size of the input.
+**Logarithms Explained**
+1.A log is the opposite of an exponent
+2.An exponent is a repeated multiplication, a log is a repeated division
+3.If 2^5 = 32 , then log2(32) = 5

+Q: What does it mean that the complexity class is Linear - O(n)?
+A: Means that the number of steps depends on the input size.

+Q: What does it mean that the complexity class is Loglinear - 0(n\*log(n))?
+A: It means that:
+1.Has linear behavior nested in log steps
+2.Is bigger than O(n) but smaller than O(n^2)

+Q: What does it mean that the complexity class is Polynomial - O(n^c)?
+A: It means that:
+1.n is the size of the input
+2.c is some constant
+3.Includes 0(n2) quadratic, 0(n3) cubic, etc.

+Q: What does it mean that the complexity class is Exponential - O(c^n)?
+A: It means that:
+1.n is the size of the input
+2.c is some constant
+3.Includes O(2^n), 0(3^n), etc.

+Q: What does it mean that the complexity class is Factorial - O(n!)?
+A: It means that you are adding a loop for every element
+1.n! = (n) (n-1) (n-2) (n-3)...(2) (1)
+2.4! = 4 \* 3 \* 2 \* 1 = 24

+Q: How should you handle functions with multiple arguments?
+A: You should separate the arguments/variables with different letters to identify them and specify what they represent.
+For example:
+1.O(n) = O (m+n), Where m, n are the array lenghts
+2.0(max(m, n) ), where m, n are the string lengths
+3.0(n), where n is the length of the longer string

+Q: How do you determine the stack space in a recursion?
+A: What you need to do is visualize what the recursion tree looks like and then consider the maximum stack depth you are going to use.
+Normally the space used will be the height of the tree.

 ---

 TARGET DECK: Javascript::Interview::ALAIO - Learn algorithms in one week - alvin zablan